help desk software

 Notification of this policy will be provided to all members in the new account agreement and any manner determined by management.

-A member may request a review of any action(s) up to expulsion taken under this policy at any time.
-Such requests must be in writing and addressed to
+A member may request a review of any action(s) related to suspension of services taken under this policy within one calendar year of the initial suspension.
+Such request must be in writing and addressed to

 DuPont Community Credit Union